 Opera (1987) by Dario Argento

 Probably my favorite Dario Argento film after Tenebre, Opera is a disturbing and beautiful film about an actress who is trapped by a murderous figure to make her watch him killing people with these horrible needle tapes.
 Just like most Argento’s movies, Opera is a film where things like murder and torture are exposed in the most beautiful way, being even more special on this one for being set on an opera where the characters are playing Macbeth.
 Mixing fantasy with reality, Opera is without a doubt one of Argento’s most brilliant films.

 Another movie that dialogues with metalinguistics, Thesis in an extremely interesting film by telling the story of a film student who decides to make a thesis on snuff films.
 This research makes her look for these kinds of films, which shows real people being murder.
 When she gets access to those videos, she does not only discovers there is a hidden library on her school of those tapes, but they can also be made by one of the students from her school.
 The film also plays with interesting concepts of the obsession with images we watch and the lines between pleasure and pain, beautiful and obscene.

 Trouble Every Day (2001) by Claire Denis

-During the 90s, France released several violent and transgressive films with a political fist, being known later as the new french extremity.
+During the 90s, France released several violent and transgressive films with a political fist, being known later as the new French extremity.
 Claire Denis’ Trouble Every Day is not only part of this “movement” but it’s also one of the best films of the movement itself.
-Shot in digital, something new at the time, the film follows the trip of an american couple to France during a holiday, whose husband is secretly searching for a woman who he has met in the past and is currently being held as prisoner in a house due to her condition.
-This condition, who is also shared with the american man, is a sexual behaviour that makes them perform acts of self decapitation and cannibalism.
+Shot in digital, something new at the time, the film follows the trip of an American couple to France during a holiday, whose husband is secretly searching for a woman who he has met in the past and is currently being held as a prisoner in a house due to her condition.
+This condition, who is also shared with the American man, is a sexual behavior that makes them perform acts of self decapitation and cannibalism.